Apply to Join the Youth Advocacy Council

 YAC members learned team building, leadership, and collaborative skills by identifying and raising awareness around a social justice issue important to the group.
 Their zine, Band-aids Don't Fix Bullet Holes, is a collection of writing and artwork that addresses the epidemic of gun violence in our city.

-The Youth Advisory Council was made possible with generous support awarded to Temple Contemporary at the Tyler School of Art and Architecture from the Philadelphia Foundation's Fund for Children Grants Program.
+The Youth Advocacy Council was made possible with generous support awarded to Temple Contemporary at the Tyler School of Art and Architecture from the Philadelphia Foundation's Fund for Children Grants Program.

 Last year Temple University Hospital (TUH) treated over 400 victims of gun and knife violence in its trauma unit, the highest number in Pennsylvania.
 YAC members ask that you consider supporting one of the following TUH programs working to break the cycle of gun violence: